wp-plugins/ehive-search/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.5 =
+* Links to the fallback no image place holder changed to be relative to the plugin directory.
+* Link to the powered by eHive image changed to be relative to the plugin directory.

 = 2.1.4 =
 * Bug fix, query string in search request encoded correctly for searches containing spaces and quotes.
 * Added version control for plugin options.
 Defaulting of new options without changing existing options is now possible.